kellychhe/battleship/src/main/resources/plan.md

       3. Ships class for player and CPU extends Ships enum // Alexx
          1. Can't extend an enum, create ships class with default methods (empty for now) and unique fields
       4. hitCounter(least of worries for now) // TBD
+4. Presentation
+   1. Blue Jawn with a Sailor Hat

+- Mentor Meeting Focuses:
+  - Want to:
+    - Work on Game method
+      - Constructor, Methods (What should we consider and what should they do)
+      - When to switch States
+    - Main Class => Get user interaction